We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 2013/14 IMMERSION DATES

-Registration for all Immersion sessions ends at 5:00pm Central on the Friday before the session begins.
+Registration for all Immersion sessions ends at noon Central time on the Friday before the session begins.

 Where to stay in Chicago?